 For many real-world scenes, then, #1 above is sufficient to explain why people don’t notice changes.
-However, #1 is not enough to explain all failures to notice changes.
+The internal representation of the object is too low in fidelity.
+However, this is not enough to explain all failures to notice changes.
 Even when researchers create displays in which all the objects are big enough and widely-spaced enough to see in the periphery, still people miss many changes.
 For example, the changes are large enough in some classic demonstrations like this boat scene.

 So, #2 or #3 or both are lacking.
 This is likely due to a bottleneck.
 These processes are limited in capacity, so they cannot simultaneously process all objects in the visual scene.
 And what about the “grand illusion of visual experience?”
 Well, it seems quite possible that we may have experience of objects without having processes that correspond to #2 and #3.
 In other words, the conclusion that there is a grand illusion of visual experience may be a hasty one (Noë, Pessoa, and Thompson (2000)).
 When people are surprised by change blindness, their mistake may be failing to realise that there’s various processes required to notice a change, and visual experience may not always involve those.